 Instructor: Dr. Vicky V. Johnson, Rm.
 122

 Office hours are posted on my door

 For a week by week description of requirements, assignments, and exams, refer to the Course Outline at the following link:

-Part-writing of figured bass exercises and melody harmonizations requiring altered chords, 9th, 11th, and 13th chords; remote modulations, study of sonata, rondo, variation and other nineteenth-century forms; aural skills.
+Part-writing of figured bass exercises and melody harmonizations requiring altered chords, 9th, 11th, and 13th chords; remote modulations, study of sonata, rondo, variation and other nineteenth-century forms.
 Introduction to analysis of tonal music according to the theory of structural levels.

 Prerequisites: MUSI 1311, 1312, 2311.

 Finale notation program.
 It is available at the bookstore for $99.
 Contact Susan Trainham at the bookstore in the student center.